This recipe is designed to get some Carne Asada Tacos in the house — tonight!

 - Finely chop the tomatoes, onion, and jalapeno into 1/4" sized chunks.
 Finely dice the cilantro.
 For a milder version you can start by using only 1 of the jalapenos and adding more incrementally if you want more heat.
 Combine everything in a mixing bowl along with 1/2 teaspoon of salt and the juice of two limes.
 Mix together well and taste for seasoning.
 Add additional salt and lime if necessary (I added more salt to this batch).

-- Preheat the grill so it is piping hot before you add the steak.
+- Preheat the grill so it's piping hot before you add the steak.
 I usually pat the meat dry before adding to the grill.
-Cook each piece of meat for 5-6 minutes per side, or to your preferred temperature.
+Cook each piece of meat for 2-3 minutes per side or until the internal temp is 130-135F (medium-rare).
+You can always cook them longer if that's your preference, but skirt steak will toughen up a bit at higher temps.

 - Let the cooked meat rest for 5-10 minutes before slicing.
 Cut against the grain into thin strips.
 For tacos I will usually cut the strips into bite-sized pieces.